mobinco/send-sms.js/README.md

 // when you need to send a simple message sms.send('your phone number to send', 'foobar text', 'from tel line');

+// when you need to get delivery status sms.getDelivery('recId');

+// when you need to get credit sms.getCredit();

 // sms.send returns a Promise so if you are in ES7 environment try {